 For my family and I, the grilling season is never over!
 While outdoor grilling is pure pleasure on warmer days, no one canceled indoor grills.

-Like grilled chicken thighs, this grilled drumsticks recipe is a family favorite that we keep making year-round whenever we have a celebration dinner or are just looking to have a hearty meal.
+Like grilled chicken thighs and grilled chicken livers, this grilled drumsticks recipe is a family favorite that we keep making year-round whenever we have a celebration dinner or are just looking to have a hearty meal.